limath91/al-folio/_pages/teaching.md

 nav_order: 5
 ---

+In Fall 2022, I am the Graduate Student Instructor for Math 113 (Abstract Algebra).
+See the following schedule of my office hours.

 For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.